Netsaken/4760_P5/README.txt

 Problems:
 - The shared clock is not accessed using a semaphore.
 Not sure that was required.
-- Program frequently ran into an issue where all processes were stuck in the Blocked queue, but deadlock detection didn't read a deadlock.
+- Program frequently runs into an issue where all processes are stuck in the Blocked queue, but deadlock detection doesn't read a deadlock.
 I'm not sure if that's an error in the deadlock detection.
 - I tried to fix that by emptying the Blocked queue manually if everything wound up inside of it.
-However, the program still occasionally gets into a situation where the last process(es) alive keep requesting resources that they already own and for some reason won't release or terminate.
+However, the program still frequently gets into a situation where the last process(es) alive keep requesting resources that they already own and for some reason won't release or terminate through RNG.
 - Verbose option not fully implemented.
 If turned off (by setting the #defined VERBOSE to 0), it will only stop the table from printing.